johnbrumley/desma158/syllabus.md

 Using randomness, instantiation, custom input, agents.

 [Project 3: Autonomous Game (Due: Week 10)](project-3.md)
-Create a game that moves on it's own or can be influenced by outside input.
+Create a game that runs on it's own, and optionally can be influenced via external input.
 Use randomness, simulation, and generative techniques to introduce unpredictability.
 Consider timescale, the audience/spectator, and who or what might interact with the system.

 ## Assignments & Grading